joetheroommate/python-9-15-final/README.md

 GA Python 9-15-2020 Final Project

-Primary Actors:
-  Players
-  Admins

-Activities:
+## Activities:

-Players can
+### Players can
-  See which teams they are one
+- See which team they are one
-  See upcoming events for their team
+- See upcoming events for their team
-  RSVP for events
+- RSVP for games
-Admins can
+### Admins can
-  Do everything attendees can do
+- Do everything attendees can do
-  Create and edit events
+- Create and edit games
-  Create and edit teams
+- Create and edit teams

-Dashboard Features:
+## Dashboard Features:

-Team View:
+### Team View:
-  Show the Team Name, Captains, Jersey Options, List of Players, Player View:
+- Show the Team Name, Captains, Jersey, List of Players,
+### Player View:
-  Show the Name, number, position, contact info
+- Show the Name, number, position
+### Schedule View:
+- Show the next 3 games for that player or team

-Roadmap Ideas:
+## Roadmap Ideas:

-Stats management
+### Stats management
-  Post event to log for players individually as well as teams wins, vs rates, and other analytics Reporting feature to extract data for analytics Schedule builder
+- Post event log for players individually as well as teams wins, vs rates, and other analytics
+- Reporting feature to extract data for analytics
+### Schedule builder
-  Season matchup rotation automation by putting all teams and available times in and having it produce a schedule Tournament builder for single weekend tournaments with winner and constellation circles
+- Season matchup rotation automation by putting all teams and available times in and having it produce a schedule
+- Tournament builder for single weekend tournaments with winner and constellation circles